CIA: history and current situation. Central Intelligence Agency (CIA) overview

 According to the official version, this quote “characterizes the role of intelligence in a free society.”

-In the same lobby is the "Memorial Wall", which commemorates CIA officers who died in the line of duty.
-The author of the memorial is the sculptor Harold Vogel.
-Each deceased employee is marked with an asterisk carved on the wall (as of June 1, 2009, there were 90 such asterisks), and their names are recorded in chronological order in the “Book of Memory” placed nearby.
-However, not all - many of them remain classified.
-As then-CIA director Michael Hayden said at a funeral ceremony on May 21, 2007: “ Among those who are remembered here are 33 people who tied their lives with the CIA, whom we mention only within these walls.
-They showed unsurpassed devotion to duty, working to protect Americans without expecting public recognition or applause.».
+In the same lobby is the "Memorial Wall" commemorating CIA officers killed in the line of duty.
+The author of the memorial is sculptor Harold Vogel.
+Each deceased employee is marked with an asterisk embossed on the wall (as of June 1, 2009, there were 90 such stars), and their names are recorded in chronological order in the “Book of Memory” located nearby.
+However, not all of them - many of them remain classified.
+As then-CIA Director Michael Hayden said at a memorial ceremony on May 21, 2007: “ Among those remembered here are 33 people who connected their lives with the CIA, whom we mention only within these walls.
+They showed unparalleled dedication to duty, working to protect Americans without expecting public recognition or applause for doing so.».

-Other outstanding employees of the Office are not forgotten either.
-In the same foyer are a statue of Major General William Donovan by sculptor Larry Ludtke and a bas-relief by Allen Dulles.
+Other outstanding employees of the Department have not been forgotten either.
+In the same foyer is a statue of Major General William Donovan by sculptor Larry Luedtke and a bas-relief of Allen Dulles.
 A bust of Donovan is also installed in the assembly hall.
-In addition, in one of the two corridors leading from the old building to the new one, oil portraits of all the directors of the CIA are hung.
+In addition, in one of the two corridors leading from the old building to the new, oil portraits of all the directors of the CIA are hung.

-The main part of the structure of the Central Intelligence Agency is:
+The main part of the structure of the Central Intelligence Agency consists of:

 Intelligence Directorate(Directorate of Intelligence);